Coronavirus: your questions answered

 With our services busier than ever, we've decided to answer some of the questions we're being asked the most all in one place.

 I’m over 70, do the new Government guidelines (from 1 June) apply to me?

-If you are over 70, living with an underlying health condition, or considered clinically extremely vulnerable it’s a good idea to take extra care when going out as being older does carry increased risk from coronavirus.
-Make sure you are stringent about hand hygiene and where possible you should stay 2 metres away from those not in your household or support bubble.
-Where 2 metres isn’t possible then you should follow the 1 metre plus rule.
+If you are over 70, living with an underlying health condition, or considered clinically extremely vulnerable (were advised to shield during lockdown) it’s a good idea to take extra care when going out as being older does carry increased risk from coronavirus.
+Make sure you are strict about hand hygiene and where possible you should stay 2 metres away from those not in your household or support bubble.
+If 2 metres really isn’t possible then you should follow the 1 metre plus rule.
 This means that you can be 1 metre away from people outside of your household so long as you take additional precautions when doing so, such as wearing a face covering or meeting outside.

 You may also wish to think about limiting the number of people you meet as the more people you meet up with the higher the risk of transmission.
-Although you can meet up with one other household indoors, you may prefer to see people in outdoor spaces, where the risk of coronavirus spreading is lower.
+Although you can spend time in groups of up to six people inside or outside, you may prefer to see people in outdoor spaces, where the risk of coronavirus spreading is lower.
 If you do decide to meet with people in an inside space, it is best to go to places which are spacious, have fewer people there, and are well-ventilated.
-If people from outside of your household or support bubble come to your house, open the windows to let fresh air in.
+If people from outside of your household or support bubble come to your house, open the windows and doors to let fresh air in.

 As attractions and restaurants start to open, you might want to avoid places which you know will be busy and where it will be harder to socially distance.